 Preview

-Three days after the 4-2 defeat away to Beitar Jerusalem, Maccabi arrived at Bloomfield stadium for the MD31 WINNER League home match against Hapoel Petah Tikva.
+Three days after the 4-2 defeat away to Beitar Jerusalem, Maccabi returned to Bloomfield stadium for the MD31 WINNER League home match against Hapoel Petah Tikva.
 After 48 turbulent hours that saw Ronny Deila depart and Kenny Miller take charge as interim coach, Maccabi will aim to bounce back and return to winning ways.
 The defeat to Beitar, Maccabi’s sixth of the season kept the team third in the table with 58 points, eight adrift of second place Hapoel Be’ersheva and nine behind leaders Beitar.

 Miller, welcomed back from suspension Ali Camara and Osher Davida but will be forced to be without Issouf Sissokho who was sent off at Teddy and will also miss Saturday’s Tel Aviv derby.
-Camara returned to the starting line up at the heart of defense as the Guinean central defender replaced Heitor dos Santos as the partner of Raz Shlomo.
+Camara returned to the starting line up at the heart of defense as the Guinean central defender replaced Heitor dos Santos to partner Raz Shlomo.
 Tyrese Asante on the right and Roy Revivo on the left completed Maccabi’s defensive line in front of goalkeeper Ofek Melika.
 Itamar Noy stepped into the anchorman role replacing the suspended Sissokho and behind Maccabi’s two leading scorers Ido Shahar and Dor Peretz.
 Helio Varela and Emir Sahiti were named by Miller as the two wingers with Saied Abu Farchi leading the line.

 First Half